 This scholarship is open to all students with an interest in pursuing a career in child welfare.
-In order to apply, students must have a 2.5 GPA, a junior standing, and be eligible to go into their field placement in the next academic year.
+To apply, students must have a 2.5 GPA, a junior standing, and be eligible to go into their field placement in the next academic year.

 Students are required to submit a résumé and an essay (maximum two pages) addressing the following topics: